tengyaolong2000/tengyaolong2000/README.md

 ### Hi there 👋

-I'm a first year Data Science and Artificial Intelligence student at Nanyang Technological University
+I'm a Second year Data Science and Artificial Intelligence student at Nanyang Technological University

-- 🌱 I’m currently learning about AI
+- 🌱 I’m currently doing research in the domain of Deep Reinforcement Learning

 - I have experience in these languages (in descending order of experience and ability):

 ===Officially taught===
 - Python
-- C
+- C/C++
 - Java
 - R
+- JavaScript

 ===Self-taught during my free time in year 1===